AdobeDocs/experience-manager-65.en/help/forms/using/style-your-adaptive-form.md

 ## Step 3: Create a custom theme for your adaptive form {#step-create-a-custom-theme-for-your-adaptive-form}

-You can use [theme editor](/help/forms/using/themes.md) to create custom themes.
+You can use the [theme editor](/help/forms/using/themes.md) to create custom themes.
 The theme editor is an all-powerful WYSIWYG editor.
 It is a visual method to apply CSS to various components of an adaptive form.
 It provides finer controls to style components and panels of an adaptive form.

 A theme is a separate entity like adaptive forms.
 It contains styles (CSS) for the components and panels of an adaptive form.
 Styles include CSS properties such as background colors, state colors, transparency, alignment, and size.
 When you apply a theme, the specified style is applied to the corresponding components of an adaptive form.

-In this tutorial, you will style header and footer, text and numeric components, attachment component, and buttons.
+In this tutorial, you style header and footer, text and numeric components, attachment component, and buttons.
 Let's start with creating a theme:

 ### Create a theme {#create-a-theme}